Extremis-Vision/Recherche_TZ20/README.md

 ## 🌟 Overview
 Z
-The goal of this project is to evaluate the performance of models, specific techniques, and the quality of responses provided.
+The goal of this project is to evaluate the performance of models, specific techniques, and the quality of responses provided and adapt this technics to retrive knowledge from different sources ( Web, Document).
 The project is divided into several parts:

 1. **[Keyword Generation for Search](1_generation_words_search_basic/1_generation_words_search_basic.md)**: Contained in the `1_generation_words_search_basic` folder. 🔍
 2. **[Function Calling](2_function_calling/2_Function_calling.md)**: Details can be found in the `2_function_calling` folder. 📞